- Choose from a range of CSR and sustainability themes

 Students at Warwick Business School are invited to enter a prestigious article writing competition with a £500 prize.

 The winner will also have their article published in a magazine that is read worldwide.

-The competition has been launched by The Council on Business and Society (CoBS), a partnership of business schools across three continents which aims to advance responsible and sustainable business to benefit society.
+The competition has been launched by The Council on Business and Society (CoBS), a global partnership of business schools that aims to advance responsible and sustainable business to benefit society.

 One winner will be selected from each partner school, including WBS, and their articles published in Global Voice magazine.